purelb/purelb/website/content/install/config/_index.md

       pool: fc00:370:155:0:8000:1::/112
       aggregation: /128
 ```
-In certain cases it can be beneficial to advertize a host route, this is a specific route for one address.
+In certain cases it can be beneficial to advertise a host route, this is a specific route for one address.
 In this example every address allocated from the pool will add a route to the routing table, _172.30.0.144/32_.
 This functionality is useful when combined with ExternalTrafficPolicy:Local.
 Note that some routers will not accept /32 routes over BGP and the upstream routers at your ISP will most certainly reject this route by configuration.
 PureLB offers a couple of alternatives, waste a few addresses using an aggregator of /30 when the router does not allow /32 routes over BGP or use an IGP such as OSPF instead to provide rapid failover for individual service changes.

 ### Creating the Service Group
 Service Groups are a custom resource, the following creates a service group